StarburstCLA/Epi2Me-16S-CSV/README.md

 and
 VBox(children=(HBox(children=(Label(value='Use sample data', layout=Layout(width='150px')), interactive(childr…

-This is origional to this script by Epi2ME beofre I rescued it, however these can or possibly should be moved back into the correct location when you use it.
+This is origional to this script by Epi2ME before I rescued it, however these can or possibly should be moved back into the correct location when you use it.
 A corrected version by me may folow.

 The notebook adds better lineage information than is downloaded in the .CSV file (but appears present on the online portal).